Rochelle Huppin: Biography

-A native of Spokane, Washington, Huppin once dreamed of moving to Paris, France to explore her love of cooking and the culinary arts.
-After high school, her parents suggested that she attend a 4-year university in the United States before enrolling in a culinary school.
-Huppin attended the University of California, Los Angeles (UCLA) and worked part-time at the Hotel Bel-Air during her senior year.
+Born on May 3, 1962 in Spokane, Washington, Huppin attended the University of California, Los Angeles.
 She graduated from UCLA in 1984 with a Bachelor of Arts in Literature and Languages.
-Post-graduation, Huppin enrolled in the Culinary Institute of America (CIA) in Hyde Park, New York.
-Huppin excelled at the CIA and graduated with honors in 1987 with an advanced degree in culinary arts and went on to specialize in pastry.
+Post-graduation, Huppin enrolled in The Culinary Institute of America (CIA) in Hyde Park, New York.
+Huppin graduated in 1987 with an advanced degree in culinary arts and went on to specialize in pastries.

 While in culinary school, Huppin found the need for more flattering and comfortable uniforms for the kitchen.
 She designed a pair of 100-percent cotton pants for herself, which was different than the usual polyester pants that were issued every year.
 In 1990, Huppin founded Chefwear, Inc, a company that features contemporary chef clothing.
 As the company continued to grow, Huppin stepped away from the kitchen for good in 1992 to focus on Chefwear, Inc.

 Over the years, Huppin has become a prominent woman in the industry.
 She was elected President of the Women Chefs and Restaurateurs organization in 2011.
 Huppin is also an avid supporter of The James Beard Foundation, Les Dames d'Escoffier, the American Culinary Federation, and the International Association of Culinary Professionals.